2024/2025

 • Cultural Identity and Analysis

-• Interdisciplinary Research Methods
+• Research Methodology and Methods

 • The Bachelor Project, a group project with an oral group exam that addresses the 3rd year thematic framework